Devryujc/Devryujc/README.md

 ### 👋 Hi, I’m Jichang

-### 👀 I am a nuclear engineer who is interested in computer simulation.
+### 👀 I am a nuclear engineer who is interested in computer simulation and visualization.